Generic Name: gadoterate (Intravenous route)

 Uses For Dotarem

-Gadoterate is a magnetic resonance imaging (MRI) contrast agent.
-Contrast agents are used to help create a clear picture of the body during MRI scans.
-MRI scans are a special kind of diagnostic procedure.
-They use magnets and computers to create images or “pictures” of certain areas inside the body.
+Gadoterate injection is used to help diagnose or find problems in the brain, spine, head, neck, and other parts of your body.
+It is a gadolinium-based contrast agent (GBCA) used in magnetic resonance imaging (MRI) scans.
+Contrast agents are used to help create a clear picture of the different parts of the body during certain medical procedures, such as MRI scans.
+MRI scans use magnets and computers to create images or “pictures” of certain areas inside the body.
 Unlike x-rays, they do not involve ionizing radiation.
-Gadoterate is a gadolinium-based contrast agent (GBCA).

 Before Using Dotarem